jmscudder/COVID/index.md

 The 7 day averages for the daily increase in cases.
 If no new cases were reported, these lines would go to zero.
 ![](7dayaverage_cases.png)

->The average increase in reported cases for the seven days ending on Jan 29 is: 979.0
+>The average increase in reported cases for the seven days ending on Feb 05 is: 956.0
 >
->The last time cases per day were this high was Jan 28 2024: 1 day prior.
+>The last time cases per day were this high was Feb 03 2024: 2 days prior.
 >
->The seven day average then was: 1007 cases.
+>The seven day average then was: 959 cases.

 >
->The last time cases per day was lower than this was Nov 03 2023: 87 days prior.
+>The last time cases per day was lower than this was Feb 04 2024: 1 day prior.
 >
->The seven day average then was: 957 cases.
+>The seven day average then was: 952 cases.
 >
->Jan 29 marks the lowest 7 day average in the last three weeks.
+>The lowest 7 day average reported cases per day in the last three weeks was on Feb 04 2024.
+>
+>This was 1 days prior.
+The average was 952 cases per day.
+>
+>The 7 day average case rate on Feb 05 is an increase of 0.4 percent with respect to that minimum.

 The 7 day averages for the daily increase in hospitalizations and deaths.
 If no new events were reported, these lines would go to zero.
 ![](7dayaverage_hospital.png)

->The average increase in hospitalizations per day for the seven days ending on Jan 29 is: 27
+>The average increase in hospitalizations per day for the seven days ending on Feb 05 is: 22
 >
->Jan 29 marks the lowest 7 day average in hospitalizations in the last three weeks.
+>Feb 05 marks the lowest 7 day average in hospitalizations in the last three weeks.

 The 7 day average increase in cases, compared to the rate of first round vaccinations, second round vaccinations, and total number of vaccinations dispensed:
 ![](DailyVaccinationsCases.png)